 What we liked about the route

 - It’s cheap to walk the French Camino.
-There are many public albergues and albergues for donation along the route you can find one for every night.
+There are many public albergues and albergues for donation, you can find one for every night.

 - This route goes through some amazing Spanish cities such as Pamplona, Logroño, Burgos, León, and Astorga.

-- It’s a very social Camino every day you get to know new people by the end of the walk you know pretty much everybody on the route.
+- It’s a very social Camino every day you meet new people.

 What we didn’t like

-It’s a very busy route in the peak season people start chasing for beds to make sure they get one when they arrive.
-It’s not a big problem if you end your day in a big city there are plenty of hostels and hotels but if you’re walking to a small place I’d recommend booking a bed in advance.
+It’s a very busy route in the peak season people start racing for beds in public albergues.
+It’s not a big problem if you end your day in a big city with many hostels and hotels or if you book your accommodation in advance.

 Difficulty level

 Knowing that for many people it’ll be their first Camino de Santiago I’d say 4 out of 5.
-It’s a long route, and the distance of 790km is already a big challenge.
-If you walk in summer it gets very hot in Meseta and there is no shade to hide you have to start your day early at 5.30-6.00 am.
-There are some days with steep and long ascents and descents which can be a problem for some pilgrims.
+It’s a long route, and the distance of 790 km/490 mi is already a big challenge.
+If you walk in summer it gets very hot in the Meseta you have to start your day early at 5.30-6.00 am.
+Challenging and long ascents and descents over the mountain passes.

 Scenery overview